simonesilvestroni/m2m-website/_posts/2023-05-30-create-local-folders-matching-a-wwise-switch-group-content.md

 **Note** — The following solution is based on macOS (10.14), using GNU bash version 5.2.15.
 I'm not sure whether it's possible to replicate the same steps on Windows, maybe using [<abbr title="Windows Linux Subsystem">WLS</abbr>](https://learn.microsoft.com/en-us/windows/wsl/about).

 {: .list-hr }
-- In Finder, go to the folder `Switches` under the Wwise project directory.
+- In the filesystem, go to the folder `Switches` under the Wwise project directory.
 - With a code editor, open the Work Unit where the Switch Group is, in my case: `Default Work Unit.wwu`.
 - Find the Switch Group, in my case: `<SwitchGroup Name="GroundMaterialSwitch" ID="{CE340E43-285B-4633-92EB-BA5E6B004F9D}">`.
 - The content of the `<ChildrenList>` item is copy-pasted in a new empty file called `switches` saved on the Desktop.